brittanyrw/emojiscreen/README.md

 > If you are already comfortable using Github and Git, feel free to skip the instructions below and make a pull request using whatever method you prefer!

 ## Github UI

+### This method will use the Github website to contribute to this project.
+You will not need to download any programs to your computer using these instructions.

 1. Fork this repository.
 This will create a copy of the repository and create a new reposititory on your account.
 Note: the `Fork` button is located in the top right area of the repo.
 2. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.